Welcome to campus! Find out what you need to know and do when you come to campus or another University site.

-Daily health declaration arrangements may apply in specific University buildings in accordance with the local COVIDSafe plan, as well as in partner organisations such as hospitals and Medical Research Institutes.
+Additional health requirements may apply in specific University buildings in accordance with the local COVIDSafe plan, as well as in partner organisations such as hospitals and Medical Research Institutes.
 Anyone accessing these locations must comply with local requirements.

 Face-to-face teaching and learning

-The University’s first priority remains the health, safety and wellbeing of students and staff, and we are confident that our COVIDSafe plans will enable students and staff to safely access campus for teaching and learning activities offered on campus.
+The University’s first priority remains the health, safety and wellbeing of students and staff, and we are confident that our COVIDSafe plans and principles and priorities for on-campus experiences will enable students and staff to safely access campus for teaching and learning activities offered on campus.

 For students unable to attend campus for classes, many subjects are available to study online – either in the dual-delivery or online subject types.